 The resort has fast groomed advanced ski runs and very good off-piste and backcountry terrain expanding the expert options to nearly endless.
 Throw in the option to ski tour or split board to the volcano and nearby peaks or hire snow sleds to get you deeper into the Malalcahuello backcountry zones, this place will soon become a major backcountry destination.

-Suggested trip for advanced to experts Chile Volcanoes Tour
+Suggested Trip for Advanced-Experts: Chile Volcanoes Backcountry Tour

 Terrain – Intermediates

 The terrain has perfect pitches for intermediate skiers and snowboarders.
-Not hugely expansive but great for a few days of exploring the resort and tends to have better snow than Villarrica to the south.
+Not hugely expansive but great for a few days of exploring the resort and tends to have better snow compared to Villarrica to the south.

 Beginners and non-skiers

 A beautiful place to learn to ski and snowboard with a relaxed atmosphere and bilingual instructors.

 Non-skiers that do not want to ski Lonquimay should explore the local hot springs, go snowshoeing in the monkey puzzle forest or enjoy a day at the spa in the new high end Corralco hotel.